Liberal Arts Distribution Requirements (LADR)

-These courses meet the CWSLOs through the goals listed below.
-Each LADR course (with a GEA, GEH, etc. attribute) must address all the goals listed below for that field of study.
+These courses meet the CWSLOs through the criteria listed below.
+Each LADR course (with a GEA, GEH, etc. attribute) must address all the criteria listed below for that field of study.
 At least one LADR in each category must be taken at Principia College after Fall 2011.

 Arts [GEA course attribute]

 The study of arts develops the ability to recognize and experience the inspiration, vision, and creative process of the artist.
 Students completing an arts general education course will be able to meet the following criteria:

 - Articulate their experiences with the arts intelligently.

 - Demonstrate an understanding of the historical context of the art studied.

 - Describe the roles of artists in society and how their particular art is expressed.